ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-03-31-eclipse-2024-observing-nyc.md

 include figure.html
 max-width="800px"
 file="eclipse2024-observing/ccny-location-eclipse-2024.jpg" alt="2024 Eclipse"
 caption="The plan is to set up here!
+April 8th around 2:45pm.
 (If we have to move elsewhere, just look for the physics students and the telescope!)"
 %}